Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     ...

-By incorporating leverage, we now obtain an optimal portfolio with three short positions, totaling to about 14% of the wealth:
+By incorporating leverage, we now obtain an optimal portfolio with three short positions, totaling about 14% of assets:

 .. doctest:: mod
     :options: +NORMALIZE_WHITESPACE +ELLIPSIS